authup/authup/packages/adapter/README.md

 This package can be used as simple standalone `server` or as an `extension` to an existent (express) resource API and should therefore only be used for backend- applications & microservices.

+---
+**Important NOTE**

+The `Readme.md` is under construction ☂ at the moment.
+So please stay patient, till it is available ⭐.

+---

 **Table of Contents**

 - [Installation](#installation)